electaco/electaco.github.io/_markers/converting_taco.md

 # Converting from TACO marker packs

+This section is a bit technical, but it gives the basic tools to convert markers from TaCO marker packs to Electaco format.
 ## Converter script

 In the installation folder of Electaco there is a small python script called `convert_from_taco.py` that will do most of the heavy lifting.